stfnhmplr/homebridge-denon-marantz-avr/README.md

 # Homebridge-Denon-Marantz-AVR

 homebridge-plugin for Denon and Marantz AVR control with Apple-Homekit.
-Works with most Denon AVR since 2011.
+Works with most Denon AVR since 2011, supports a second zone and implements the speaker service.

 # Installation
 Follow the instruction in [NPM](https://www.npmjs.com/package/homebridge) for the homebridge server installation.
 The plugin is published through [NPM](https://www.npmjs.com/package/homebridge-denon) and should be installed "globally" by typing: